Introduction

 - Alberta clubroot management plan has the objective of minimizing yield losses due to clubroot and reducing the further spread and buildup of clubroot in canola, mustard and market garden vegetable fields in Alberta.

-- The Pipeline Act guides the issuance of pipelines licences and the Oil and Gas Conservation Act and the guides the issuance of wellsite licences.
+- The Pipeline Act guides the issuance of pipelines licences and the Oil and Gas Conservation Act and guides the issuance of wellsite licences.

 - Farm fuel and rural utility programs provides information on funding and programs to assist rural Albertans with essential services at a reasonable cost.